KaiserV2/KaiserV2.github.io/_pages/about.md

   - /about.html
 ---

-I am Ziqi Pang, a senior year undergraduate student majoring in computer science in Peking University.
-My research interest lies widely in the scope of computer vision and machine learning and I hope to prolong my career in the same field.
-I am thankful for all the people that have helped me, especially my parents and my dear mentors Prof. [Shiliang Zhang](https://www.pkuvmc.com/) and Prof. [Martial Hebert](https://www.ri.cmu.edu/ri-faculty/martial-hebert/).
+I am Wilhelm Chen, a senior year undergraduate student majoring in computer science in Peking University.
+My research interest lies widely in the scope of computer network and streaming database and I hope to prolong my career in the same field.
+I am thankful for all the people that have helped me, especially my parents and my dear mentors Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/), Prof. [Junchen Jiang](https://people.cs.uchicago.edu/~junchenj/) and Prof. [Zaoxing Liu](https://zaoxing.github.io/).

-For the time being, I am applying for graduate school (Master Degree) in computer science.
-Simultaneously, I am enthusiastic in exploring and expanding my career for the next half year.
-Please contact me if you are interested.

 # Research Interest
 Because of the diversity of my past projects, I bear wide interest in various topics.
 I have strong motivation in enabling computer vision systems to <b>Understand Vision from Shape and Semantic Information</b>, which is critical to expanding the effectiveness of computer vision methods.